PiyushCC/hand-gesture-media-control/README.md

 # hand_gesture_media_control
 This project is a hand gesture recognition media controller.
 It controls the volume and play/pause of a video based on hand gesture.

+This project is developed by Piyush C, Pushkar G, Shivam G.

 ------------------------------------------

-This project is developed by Piyush C, Pushkar G, Shivam G.
+Controls
 ------------------------------------------

 Volume - On vertical bar increase or decrease the distance between your index finger and thumb.